 These medications are sometimes used to help manage pain, including headache.
 Amitriptyline (Elavil, Endep) is the best studied for pain relief and the most often prescribed for migraine prevention: it's about 60% effective in thwarting such headaches.

-Calcium-channel blockers are also used primarily for heart-related conditions, but help some people prevent migraine.
+Calcium-channel blockers are also used primarily for treatment of high blood pressure and heart-related conditions, but help some people prevent migraine.

 Topiramate (Topamax) and divalproex (Depakote) are anti-seizure drugs that are also specifically approved for migraine prevention.
 Gabapentin (Neurontin) is another that, while not specifically approved to prevent migraines, does work well for some people.